 - Design and upgrade your dream aircraft fighter from one of the large game nations.

 - A vast tech tree to advance through and complement your playstyle.

 - Intense large scale battles against other players up to 15v15 PvP.

 - Easy to learn but hard to master leaves room for skilful players to shine as they advance through plane tiers.

-- Available for free download on Windows and Mac.
+- Available for free client access on Windows and Mac.